bdiev/WheatMagnateBot/README.md

 ## Features
 - Auto-login to a configured Minecraft server with persistent Microsoft authentication.
-- Discord bot notifications for: login, spawn, disconnect, errors, kicked (with readable reason display), death, low/no food, and enemy detection.
+- Discord bot notifications for: login, spawn, disconnect, errors, kicked (with readable reason display), death, low/no food, enemy detection, and death messages from Minecraft chat.
 - Discord bot integration for remote control and status checks.
 - Server status messages: sends real-time status updates with player count, nearby players, TPS, and whitelist online players when bot connects and periodically.
 - Food monitor: